thaabomb/autocross-notes/README.md

 Chalk your tires to determine the correct pressure.

+Be early with your inputs.
+Don't be late.

 Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins, offset cones, chutes, gates.